AyoubTadlaoui/GoFunAndChallenges/CompositeDT/README.txt

-Certainly!
-Here are some theoretical exercises to help you practice composite data types (arrays, slices, maps, and structs) in Go:

 1. **Arrays**:
    - Define an array of integers and print each element.
    - Calculate the sum of all elements in an array.